ahmedfadhil/featureAnnotationforPraat/README.md

-# featureAnnotationforPraat
+# Extension for Feature Annotation
-## This repository contains an extended Praat version which allows feature annotation in interval and point segments
-## and scripts to exemplify its functionalities.
+This repository contains an extended Praat version which allows feature annotation in interval and point segments and scripts to exemplify its functionalities.
 #############################

 #####################
-# System requirements
+## System requirements
 #####################

 - Linux OS